-The building official shall require construction documents to be approved and stamped by a California licensed architect or engineer for all dwellings of woodframe construction more than one story in height located in Seismic Design Category D0, D1, D2 or E
+The building official shall require construction documents to be approved and stamped by a California licensed architect or engineer for all dwellings of woodframe construction more than one story in height or with a basement located in Seismic Design Category $D_0$ , $D_1$ , or $D_2$ .

-14.04.265 - Section R301.1.4 is added to Chapter 3 of the 2016 California Residential Code to read as follows:
+14.04.265 - Section R301.1.4 is added to Chapter 3 of the 2019 California Residential Code to read as follows:

-R301 1 4 Seismic design provisions for buildings constructed on or into slopes steeper than one unit vertical in three units horizontal (33 3 percent slope).
-The design and construction of new buildings and additions to existing buildings when constructed on or into slopes steeper than one unit vertical in three units horizontal (33 3 percent slope) shall comply with Section 1613 9 of the California Building Code
+R301.1.4 Seismic design provisions for buildings constructed on or into slopes steeper than one unit vertical in three units horizontal (33.3 percent slope).
+The design and construction of new buildings and additions to existing buildings when constructed on or into slopes steeper than one unit vertical in three units horizontal (33.3 percent slope) shall comply with Section 1613.5 of the California Building Code.

-14.04.267 - Section R301.2.2.3.8 is added to Chapter 3 of the 2016 California Residential Code to read as follows:
+Section 14.04.267.
+Section R301.2.2.11 is added to Chapter 3 of the 2019 Edition of the California Residential Code to read as follows:

-R301 2 2 3 8 Anchorage of Mechanical, Electrical, or Plumbing Components and Equipment Mechanical, electrical, or plumbing components and equipment shall be anchored to the structure.
-Anchorage of the components and equipment shall be designed to resist loads in accordance with the California Building Code and ASCE 7, except where the component is positively attached to the structure and flexible connections are provided between the component and associated ductwork, piping, and conduit, and either
+R301.2.2.11 Anchorage of mechanical, electrical, or plumbing components and equipment.
+Mechanical, electrical, or plumbing components and equipment shall be anchored to the structure.
+Anchorage of the components and equipment shall be designed to resist loads in accordance with the California Building Code and ASCE 7, except where the component is positively attached to the structure and flexible connections are provided between the component and associated ductwork, piping, and conduit; and either

-- 1 The component weighs 400 lb (1,780 N) or less and has a center of mass located 4 ft (1 22 m) or less above the supporting structure, or - 2 The component weighs 20 lb (89N) or less or, in the case of a distributed system, 5 lb/ft (73 N/m) or less
+- 1. The component weighs 400 lb (1,780 N) or less and has a center of mass located 4 ft (1.22 m) or less above the supporting structure; or - The component weighs 20 lb (89N) or less or, in the case of a distributed system, 5 lb/ft (73 N/m) or less.

-Section 14.04.270 - Section R401.1 of the 2016 California Residential Code is amended to read as follows:
+Section 14.04.270 - Section R401.1 of the 2019 Edition of the California Residential Code is amended to read as follows:

-R401 1 Application The provisions of this chapter shall control the design and construction of the foundation and foundation spaces for buildings.
-In addition to the provisions of this chapter, the design and construction of foundations in flood hazard areas as established by Table R301 2(1) shall meet the provisions of Section R322.
+R401.1 Application.
+The provisions of this chapter shall control the design and construction of the foundation and foundation spaces for buildings.
+In addition to the provisions of this chapter, the design and construction of foundations in flood hazard areas as established by Table R301.2(1) shall meet the provisions of Section R322.
 Wood foundations shall be designed and installed in accordance with AWC PWF.

-Exception: The provisions of this chapter shall be permitted to be used for wood foundations only in the following situations
+Exception: The provisions of this chapter shall be permitted to be used for wood foundations only in the following situations:

-- 1 In buildings that have no more than two floors and a roof - 2 When interior basement and foundation walls are constructed at intervals not exceeding 50 feet (15 240 mm)
+- 1. In buildings that have no more than two floors and a roof. - 2.
+When interior basement and foundation walls are constructed at intervals not exceeding 50 feet (15 240 mm).

-Wood foundations in Seismic Design Category D0, D1 or D2 shall not be permitted
+Wood foundations in Seismic Design Category D0, D1 or D2 shall not be permitted.

-Exception: In non-occupied, single-story, detached storage sheds and similar uses other than carport or garage, provided the gross floor area does not exceed 200 square feet, the plate height does not exceed 12 feet in height above the grade plane at any point, and the maximum roof projection does not exceed 24 inches
+Exception: In non-occupied, single-story, detached storage sheds and similar uses other than carport or garage, provided the gross floor area does not exceed 200 square feet, the plate height does not exceed 12 feet in height above the grade plane at any point, and the maximum roof projection does not exceed 24 inches.

-14.04.275 - Sections R403.1.2, R403.1.3.6, R403.1.5 of the 2016 California Residential Code are amended to read as follows:
+14.04.275 - Sections R403.1.2, R403.1.3.6, R403.1.5 of the 2019 Edition of the California Residential Code are amended to read as follows:

-R403 1 2 Continuous footing in Seismic Design Categories $D_0$ , $D_1$ and $D_2$ Exterior walls of buildings located in Seismic Design Categories $D_0$ , $D_1$ and $D_2$ shall be supported by continuous solid or fully grouted masonry or concrete footings.
-All required interior braced wall panels in buildings located in Seismic Design Categories $D_0$ , $D_1$ and $D_2$ shall be supported on continuous foundations
+R403.1.2 Continuous footing in Seismic Design Categories D0, D1 and D2.
+Exterior walls of buildings located in Seismic Design Categories D0, D1 and D2 shall be supported by continuous solid or fully grouted masonry or concrete footings.
+All required interior braced wall panels in buildings located in Seismic Design Categories D0, D1 and D2 shall be supported on continuous foundations.